SHARE

 France is pretty generous with its public holidays so it often comes as a surprise that official days off are limited over the Christmas period.

-Only December 25th and January 1st are public holidays and if they happen to fall on a weekend – as they do this year – then there are no extra days off work.
+Only December 25th and January 1st are public holidays and if they happen to fall on a weekend then there are no extra days off work.
+Fortunately, this year both are on a Monday, creating two nice three-day weekends.

 That said, many businesses do give staff extra days off and you can expect offices to be closed or have limited open hours over the period of Les fêtes des fin d’année (the end-of-year holidays or Christmas and New Year).